dclick/modelo-front/README.md

 # modelo-front

+**WARNING - This project is based in the back end of the project [sesc-motofrete](https://github.com/dclick/sesc-motofrete), so, if you want to see working, please, run the back end of this project**

 #Instructions to start developing

 **If you are using WINDOWS, consider use Vagrant with an Ubuntu Box inside, and don't run GULP in your guest JUST IN YOUR HOST**